 Let’s be 100% transparent here.
 There are certain variables that we cannot account for.

-The only surprise I had was that Hover-1 acquired a top 2 spot over Segway, which has far more expensive products with lots of futuristic features.
+The only surprise I had was that Hover-1 acquired a top 2 spot over Segway, which is a much larger company.

 Times changed, and when the US Underwriters Laboratories created the UL 2272 certificate, Tomoloo was among the first batch of brands to get the certification.
 The rest is a success story within the hoverboard industry.